Ex-Apple engineers show their startup's self-driving car sensor

-SAN FRANCISCO, Oct 1 (Reuters) - Two former Apple Inc engineers on Monday gave new details about the sensor system their startup company, Aeva Inc, is making to help self-driving cars see the world around them.
+SAN FRANCISCO (Reuters) - Two former Apple Inc engineers on Monday gave new details about the sensor system their startup company, Aeva Inc, is making to help self-driving cars see the world around them.

 Aeva was founded by Soroush Salehian and Mina Rezk, who both left Apple’s Special Projects Group that houses the iPhone maker’s self-driving car work.
 Aeva is working on a device that would help cars sense the road, vehicles, pedestrians and other surroundings several hundred yards ahead.
 It would be a critical link in self-driving technology including software and controls made by others.